LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 	The name of the column in the partner GIS layer containing any notes text relating to the partner.

 _`ActiveColumn`
 	The name of the column in the partner GIS layer containing the Y/N flag to indicate if the partner is currently active.
 Only active partners will available for processing.
-The values in this column should be 'Y' or 'N'.
+The values in this column should be ``Y`` or ``N``.

 _`FormatColumn`
 	The name of the column in the partner GIS layer containing the GIS format required for the output records.
 The values in the column should be ``Shp``, ``Tab`` or ``Both``.